Table of Contents

 print(result)

-The API response returns a JSON object containing historical currency rates for the day you requested.
+The API response returns a JSON object containing historical currency exchange rates for the day you requested.

 Available Methods for History Endpoint